 - 2 oven-safe wire racks

-1 Prep the bacon: Preheat oven to 375° F. Line two baking sheets with foil, and place an oven-safe wire rack on each.
+1 Prep the bacon: Preheat oven to 375° F with one rack in the top third and another rack in the bottom third of the oven.
+Line two baking sheets with foil, and place an oven-safe wire rack on each.
 Lay out the bacon strips perpendicular to the lines on the wire rack, divided between the two pans and making sure they don’t overlap.
 (If you lay them out parallel to the rack, the bacon may fall through the cracks while cooking!)

 Sprinkle the bacon strips with brown sugar and (optionally) add some freshly ground black pepper.
 I like to use about 1 teaspoon of brown sugar per bacon strip, spreading it out along the length of the strip.